CaptEmulation/nitrogen-website/source/guides/apps/timelapse.md

 `git clone https://github.com/nitrogenjs/reactor reactor`

 Navigate into the reactor directory.
-Edit the config.js to name the reactor 'Laptop Reactor' so you can differentiate it from the previous one on your Raspberry Pi, add your API key to apiKey.js, and start the reactor:
+Edit the config.js to name the reactor 'Laptop Reactor' so you can differentiate it from the previous one on your Raspberry Pi.

+If you haven't already, set the environmental variable API_KEY to your api key (you can find this under API Keys) in

+Start the reactor:

 `node server.js`